storage systems FARM. STORAGE. Give reasons for the storage of farm produce.

 (d) Fire hazards: Fire outbreak destroys stored products such as vain tuber in the bar

-(e) Thieves: Thieves may break into store and remove the products therein The problems enumerated above can be reduced by drying grains properly before storage, using well constructed storage structures fumigating store against insects.
+(e) Thieves: Thieves may break into a store and remove the products therein The problems enumerated above can be reduced by drying grains properly before storage, using well-constructed storage structures fumigating the store against insects.
 Rat poisons may be used to kill while solid doors and locks should be used to prevent thieves.

 AGRICULTURAL SCIENCE AND UNDERSTANDING BASIC AGRICULTURE AND FARMING FOR SCHOOLS